-14 Top-Rated Tourist Attractions in Potsdam
+18 Top-Rated Tourist Attractions in Potsdam

 Potsdam, the capital of the state of Brandenburg, lies just 40 kilometers southwest of Berlin in a beautiful area of woodlands and lakes.
 This former residence of the Prussian rulers is a city of palaces and gardens in a style that's even been given its own name: Potsdam Rococo.
-It has been inhabited since the Bronze Age, but it was under Frederick the Great that it really grew in importance.
+Although inhabited since the Bronze Age, it was under Frederick the Great that the city really grew in importance.
 New palaces were built and whole sections of the town replaced by Baroque houses.

 See also: Where to Stay in Potsdam

-2 Sanssouci Palace and the New Rooms
+1. Sanssouci Palace and the New Rooms

 The most notable interior features are the oval Marble Hall, with its double Corinthian columns; the Little Gallery, with its elaborate decorations; the Concert Room with its large murals; the Bedroom and Study; the Library, with many antique busts; and the Voltaire Room.
 Audio guides are available for self-guided tours lasting approximately 40 minutes.

 Address: Maulbeerallee, 14469 Potsdam

-3 The New Palace at Sanssouci
+3. The New Palace at Sanssouci

 The New Palace, or Neues Palais, was built between 1763-69 in red brick relieved by sandstone, with a copper dome.
 The palace's interior is sumptuously decorated, particularly in the Marble Hall, the Upper and Lower State Apartments, the Marble Gallery, and Theater.
 The palace contains valuable furniture, pictures, porcelain, and works of art, and is best viewed as part of an extended tour that visits the King's Apartment.

 Address: Sanssouci, Am Neuen Palais, 14469 Potsdam

-4 The Old Town Hall
+5. The Old Town Hall

 In Potsdam's Alter Markt — the Old Market Square — stands the former Town Hall, or Altes Rathaus.
 Now better known as a center for cultural events and activities, this splendid Baroque building was built in 1753 with three-quarter-length Corinthian columns; a tower with a stepped dome; and a gilded figure of Atlas with the world on his back, the one original feature to survive the vagaries of weather and war.
-Extensively rebuilt after WWII, the building is used for exhibitions and concerts and houses the Potsdam Museum with its fine collections related to local art, culture, and history.
-The Old Town Hall is linked by an intervening wing to the Baroque Knobelsdorff-Haus dating from 1750, also used for cultural programs.
+Extensively rebuilt after WWII, the building is used for exhibitions and concerts and houses the Potsdam Museum with its fine collections related to local art, culture, and the city's 1,000-plus year history.

-To the north of Bassinplatz lies the famous Dutch Quarter, the Holländisches Viertel, with 134 lovely red brick houses graced by shuttered windows, gables, and white trim.
-Built between 1737 and 1742 by Dutch craftsmen, the community is the largest collection of Dutch-style homes outside of the Netherlands.
-Covering four city blocks, it's as popular with tourists as it is locals, who flock here for its numerous boutique shops, quaint cafés, and first-rate restaurants.
+To the north of Bassinplatz lies the famous Dutch Quarter, the Holländisches Viertel, with its 134 charming red brick houses graced by shuttered windows, gables, and white trim.
+Built between 1737 and 1742 by Dutch craftsmen, the community is the largest collection of Dutch-style homes outside the Netherlands.
+Covering four city blocks, it's as popular with tourists as it is with locals, who flock here for its numerous boutique shops, quaint cafés, and first-rate restaurants.

 Address: Holländisches Viertel 1, 14467 Potsdam

-6 Schloss Cecilienhof, Neuer Garten
+7. Schloss Cecilienhof, Neuer Garten